The 5 top principles I've learned conducting User Experience Design at my own startup.

 Despite how diverse people are, there still remain bodily and mental attributes that we all share.
 For example, when people view web pages, their eyes move in an F-shaped pattern, starting in the top-left (skipping what appears to be navigation or banner ads), then scanning in an staccato rhythm from left to right, before darting to the beginning of the next row and scanning again.
 And on smartphones, the natural limitations of the hands form a "curve of reachability" across the UI.
 These attributes should be designed for, to ensure that important information can easily be found and important actions easily taken.

-There is a great deal more to consider in this realm—such as how cognitive load can be managed and how patterns can be broken for positive effect.
-Underlying it all is a general rule of thumb: the closer you get to instinct, the better.
+There is a great deal more to consider in this realm—such as how cognitive load can be managed or how patterns can be broken to influence behavior.
+Underlying it all is a general rule of thumb: the closer you get to intuition, the better.

 Maya Angelou once said: "People will forget what you said, people will forget what you did, but people will never forget how you made them feel."
 She captured, so well, how central emotion is to the human experience.

-When conducting User-Experience Design, then, I find it critical to design for emotions in my work.
+When conducting User-Experience Design, then, I find it crucial to design for emotions in my work.
 I frequently ask myself: What is the user's emotional journey?
 How does it ebb and flow?
 Where can I bring joy or reduce frustration?
-Should people not step away from our work better off than they were before?
+Should people not step away from this experience better off than they were before?